DanMorriss/nialls-barbershop/TESTING.md

 - All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs
 - Color contrasts meet a minimum ratio as specified in [WCAG 2.1 Contrast Guidelines](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html)
 - Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user
-- All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions
 - All not textual content had alternative text or titles so descriptions are read out to screen readers
 - HTML page lang attribute has been set
 - Aria properties have been implemented correctly